OpenBB-finance/OpenBB/openbb_platform/providers/eia/README.md

 ### Current Python Session

-The credential can be added for the current session only, after import the OpenBB paackage.
+The credential can be added for the current session only, after importing the OpenBB package.

 ```python
 from openbb import obb